DynamicsShop/SD-Telesales/SD-TeleSales-Release-Notes.md

 #### Enhancements

 - An action to open the Item Controls page was added to the Sales Order extension page.

+- Order Value, Order Cost, Order Margin, and Order Margin % were added to the Sales Order list extension page.

+- A new field, SDY Telesales Document, was added to the Sales Header to stamp an order entered from the Make Call Card as a Telesales order.

+- When accessed from the cue in the SD Telesales Role Centres, the extended Sales Order List extension page is now filtered down to show only SD Telesales Orders.

 ### 4.0.1